10 expressions to communicate in French at work (+ acronyms)

 And let's finish with our bonus of five acronyms that are very often used in the French work world.

 The SMIC.
-When we talk about the SMIC in France, we talk about the minimum wage.
-It is a word that comes up very often in the news.
-Today the SMIC in France, the minimum wage, is equivalent to more or less 1300 €.
+When we talk about the SMIC in France, we're talking about the minimum wage.
+It's a word that comes up a lot in the news.
+Today, the minimum wage in France is equivalent to about €1,300.

-And similarly, on the other hand, my N-1 is the person I manage.
+And, conversely, my N-1 is the person I manage.

 See you soon for a new French video.